Kyle Larson celebrates return with 1st win since suspension - WTMJ

 Larson is considered one of the top talents in NASCAR but won just six times in six seasons with Chip Ganassi Racing.
 Paired with mighty Hendrick, everyone suspected Larson would at last reach his full potential.

+“He got in a great car, he’s a great driver and he’s going to make things happen,” runner-up Brad Keselowski said.
+“That’s what he does.
+He’s a wheelman.”

+Mario Andretti on Twitter called Larson’s victory the most entertaining NASCAR race he’d ever watched and praised Larson for driving “the race of his life” and Hendrick — “Ol’ Rick knew what he was doing when he hired him.”

-The victory came in his fourth race in the No. 5 Chevrolet and gave Hendrick back-to-back victories.
+The victory gave Hendrick back-to-back victories.
 William Byron won last week at Homestead-Miami Speedway, so Hendrick has two of its four drivers locked into the playoffs just one month into the new season.

 It was the first win for crew chief Cliff Daniels, and first for that crew since 2017 with Jimmie Johnson.